Clever/clever-oauth-examples/php/README.md

 This sample code demonstrates how to perform token exchange with Clever's Instant Login API.

 This example was built using procedural PHP.
 The sample code itself relies on no external PHP dependencies.
+It has been fully tested with PHP 5.5.

 ### Running the sample code
 The sample code relies on some environment variables to easily set state.
 Productionized applications should use more robust configuration schemes.